-download.delphix.com enhancements for container-based upgrades
+download.delphix.com9 enhancements for container-based upgrades

-Changes have been made to download.delphix.com, making it easier to build installation and upgrade automation for DCT using repository-management products like JFrog Artifactory.
+Changes have been made to download.delphix.com10, making it easier to build installation and upgrade automation for DCT using repository-management products like JFrog Artifactory.

-- If you are installing DCT for the first time, please follow the standard installation documentation. - If you have an existing installation of DCT you must take the following steps to perform upgrades: - Update the registry URL to the new address (http://dct.download.delphix.com and/or http://hyperscale.download.delphix.com) in the values.yaml file. - Update the credentials with the new permanent credentials in the values.yaml file. - If your organization leverages an allow (white) list, please update the list with the new repository URL(s).
+- If you are installing DCT for the first time, please follow the standard installation documentation. - If you have an existing installation of DCT you must take the following steps to perform upgrades: - Update the registry URL to the new address (http://dct.download.delphix.com) in the values.yaml file. - · Update the credentials with the new permanent credentials in the values.yaml file. - If your organization leverages an allow (white) list, please update the list with the new repository URL(s).

-dSource linking support (API only)
+· dSource linking support (API only)